darkzeroman/dssg.github.io/_posts/2013-07-11-cook-county-land-bank.markdown

 Hundreds of thousands of families lost their homes, leaving vacant and abandoned buildings in distressed neighborhoods already full of them - and in communities that had never seen them before.

-This map from the [Urban Land Institute](http://chicago.uli.org/) tells the story:
+This map from the [Urban Land Institute](http://chicago.uli.org/) and the [Institute for Housing Studies](http://www.housingstudies.org) tells the story:

 <a href="http://chicago.uli.org/wp-content/uploads/2012/03/121171-ULI-CC-Land-Bank-TAP.pdf"><img src="/img/posts/foreclosure-vacant.jpg"></a>